Vanclief/dotfiles/README.md

 # dotfiles-arch

-I used to have a pretty heavy dotfile configuration but after falling in love with simplicity, I keep a very lightweight configuration.
+I used to have a pretty heavy dotfile configuration but after falling in love with simplicity, I now keep a very lightweight configuration.

+Most stuff is stolen from [this gentleman.](https://github.com/rhomeister/dotfiles-shared)

 ## Requirements